expfactory/expfactory-python/doc/source/getting-started.rst

 I want to view or test available experiments
 --------------------------------------------
-We provide static versions of all experiments, along with meta-data, in our `psiturk-experiments <http://psiturk.github.io/psiturk-experiments>`_ github pages.
+We provide static versions of all experiments, along with meta-data, in our `efactory-experiments <http://expfactory.github.io/efactory-experiments>`_ github pages.

 I want to contribute an experiment
 ----------------------------------
-All of the experiments that can be selected from http://www.github.com/psiturk/psiturk-experiments can be selected to include in a battery, and you can contribute an experiment.
+All of the experiments that can be selected from http://www.github.com/expfactory/efactory-experiments can be selected to include in a battery, and you can contribute an experiment.

 Contributing an experiment
 ++++++++++++++++++++++++++
-All of the experiments that can be selected from http://www.github.com/psiturk/psiturk-experiments can be selected to include in a battery, and you can contribute an experiment by submitting a PR to the repo to add a folder with your experiment.
-More complete details about the format of the psiturk.json file that is required to describe the experiment will come soon.
+All of the experiments that can be selected from http://www.github.com/expfactory/efactory-experiments can be selected to include in a battery, and you can contribute an experiment by submitting a PR to the repo to add a folder with your experiment.
+More complete details about the format of the config.json file that is required to describe the experiment will come soon.
 For now, use the other experiments as example.

-I want to learn about the psiturk-python functions
+I want to learn about the efactory-python functions
 --------------------------------------------------
-The generation of the batteries, along with experiment validation, and virtual machine deployment, are controlled by the psiturk-python functions.
-You can see complete function documentation under :ref:`modindex`, and we welcome any contributions to the code base via Github pull requests (PRs) or `isses <http://www.github.com/psiturk/psiturk-python/issues>`_.
+The generation of the batteries, along with experiment validation, and virtual machine deployment, are controlled by the efactory-python functions.
+You can see complete function documentation under :ref:`modindex`, and we welcome any contributions to the code base via Github pull requests (PRs) or `isses <http://www.github.com/expfactory/efactory-python/issues>`_.